RW Menu

 Rating: Easy

 How Great Our Joy How Great Our Joy - This traditional carol is easy enough to learn in one rehearsal of the brass and one rehearsal of the handbells.
 Must be performed with brass.
-Set includes seven HB parts and parts for Brass Quartet (two Trumpets, French Horn and Trombone).
+Set includes seven HB parts and parts for Brass Quartet: two trumpets, French horn and trombone.

 Octaves: 3-5